Exonerations of imprisoned men in Washington and their 275 ‘lost years’

 2. There were procedural errors that violated the convicted person’s rights. (source)

-Nationally, the most common factors that contributed to wrongful convictions have been:
+Nationally, the most common factors that have contributed to wrongful convictions are:

 1. Perjury or False Accusation: 56%